ksthar/linux-config/README.md

 ### Vim
 I have included the CSApprox (for terminal vim colorschemes) in the .vim directory.
-On Ubuntu, the CSApprox.vim plugin file was missing a statement that setup the Normal highlight causing a runtime error.
+On Ubuntu 12.04, the CSApprox.vim plugin file was missing a statement that setup the Normal highlight causing a runtime error.
 The included version has the patch installed.

 I have also included the jellybeans colorscheme file.
 This has been included in .vim/colors/, but may need to be moved to /usr/share/vim/vim7x/colors/ (or